What is a heart MRI?

 Your doctor may need to use a special dye to highlight your heart.
-This dye, called gadolinium, is administered through an IV.
+This dye is a gadolinium-based contrast agent that’s administered through an IV.
 It’s different from the dye used during a CT scan.

 Allergic reactions to the dye are rare.
 However, you should let your doctor know before the IV is given if you have any concerns or a history of allergic reactions in the past.

 An MRI machine may look intimidating.
-It is made up of a bench that slowly glides into a large tube attached to a doughnut-shaped opening.
+It’s made up of a bench that slowly glides into a large tube attached to a doughnut-shaped opening.
 As long you have followed your doctor’s instructions to remove all metal, such as body jewelry, watches, and earrings, you will be completely safe.

 The technician will ask you to lie back on the bench.
 You may be given a pillow or blanket if you have trouble lying on it.
 The technician will control the movement of the bench using a remote control from another room.
 They will be able to communicate with you through a microphone.